 - Several commercials for Cartoon Network's old Cartoon Cartoons show have the characters that originated from the block interacting with the real world, such as this intro, entitled "Cartoon Cartoons: Always On The Run"

 - The American Express extended spots featuring Jerry Seinfeld and Superman.

-- A NSPCC advert uses this trope to dramatic (and very disturbing) effect.
+- This NSPCC advert uses this trope to dramatic (and very disturbing) effect.

-- A Japanese commercial for Lotte Gum, featuring Haruhi Suzumiya characters.
+- A Japanese commercial (full length) for Lotte Gum, featuring Haruhi Suzumiya characters.

 - The Honda commercials featuring Mr. Opportunity do this often

-- It's not so much a commercial, but a 1991 PSA encouraging children to read starring Fievel Mousekewitz was aired after a showing of ET.
-Fievel suddenly appears in the live-action home of a family that just finished watching the aforementioned movie and tells them all about how great reading is, while various celebrities hi-jack the family's TV, all the while the family acting like it's an Unusually Uninteresting Sight.
-The animation was cheaply lifted straight out of An American Tail: Fievel Goes West, and what Fievel is saying doesn't even match up with his mouth movements.
+- This 1991 "Reading Is Fundamental" PSA starring Fievel Mousekewitz, which aired after a showing of ET.
+Fievel suddenly appears in the live-action home of a family that just finished watching the aforementioned movie and tells them all about the "Reading Is Fundamental" initiative, while various celebrities hi-jack the family's TV, all the while the family treats this as an Unusually Uninteresting Sight.
+The animation was cheaply lifted straight out of An American Tail: Fievel Goes West, and Fievel's dialogue doesn't even match up with his mouth movements.

 - Also done (arguably much better) in a commercial for Fievel Goes West on VHS.
 This time they bothered to use original animation.

-- Michigan J. Frog appears in commercials for the WB block starting in the 90's.
+- Michigan J. Frog appeared in commercials for the WB block starting in the 90's.

 - The Team Rocket trio's Meowth does this in a Japanese commercial for Pokemon Yellow.

-- Betty Boop did a commercial for Hypn˘se alongside Daria Werbowy.
+- Betty Boop did a commercial for Hypnôse alongside Daria Werbowy.

 - There were a series of Pretty Cure commercials for the Japanese restaurant "Joyfull" where the characters interact with diners eating there.